MaximeRobeyns/agnfinder/_sources/installation.rst.txt

         # Makefile, around line 28
         PYTHON = /absolute/path/to/your/python3.9

+   2.2 **Issues with GPy**

+       The GPy package requires the Python3 development libraries to build.
+       These can be found under ``python3-dev`` on Debian based Linux distros, or ``python3-devel`` for others (e.g. Arch, Fedora, RedHat).
+If you encounter issues with the GPy wheel, use your package manager to install the Python3 development libraries.

    If you encounter an error during the ``make install`` step, please see the `Manual Installation`_ section for guidance.